hootnot/oanda-api-v20/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to OANDA REST-V20 API wrapper documentation!
+Welcome to oandapyV20 REST-V20 API wrapper documentation!
 ====================================================

 Contents:

 .. toctree::
    :maxdepth: 2
-   :caption: OANDA REST-V20 API wrapper
+   :caption: oandapyV20 REST-V20 API wrapper

    installation
    oanda-api-v20